lacunads/openrtb/[EN]RTB-Integration.md

 ## 3.4 Display Volume and Cost Calculation

-Display / Impression volume is based on the reported statistics via burl link, and is used for cost calculation.
-Publisher needs to ensure no repetitive reporting of each unique display, and all reported display volume is within the duration as defined by Midas to be counted as valid.
+Display / Impression volume is based on the imp.
+Publisher needs to ensure no repetitive reporting of each unique display.

-Midas defines the valid duration (in seconds) between the bid / auction and the actual display / impression using field ‘bidresponse.seatbid.bid.exp’.
+****

 # 4 Real Time Bid RTB Interface Parameter